 I interviewed Morris in 1982 to discuss his work on behalf of the gay community as well as his prescription for change.
 The interview, recorded for radio station KPFK, is preserved by the ONE National Gay and Lesbian Archives.

-Morris died on this day in 2003.
+Morris died Jan.
+19, 2003.
 Among the organizations he founded or co-founded are the the Gay Liberation Front, the Los Angeles Gay and Lesbian Center, Christopher Street West, the Stonewall Democratic Club and the Van Ness Recovery House.
 He served on the L.A.
 County Human Relations Commission for two decades.